23 cheap ways to simplify your life at home this year

 Feb 1, 2023

 The new year is a great time to look at ways to simplify your life.
 After all, we’re starting with a clean slate, in our homes, bodies, and minds.
 We’ve got renewed energy, goals we want to achieve, and all kinds of events to look forward to.
-In honor of 2023, here are 23 cheap ways to simplify your life at home.
+At AMH, we want to honor 2023 with 23 easy ways to simplify your life at home.

 Make your bed

 Making your bed takes just a few minutes each morning, but it sets your entire day for success.
 A clean bedroom leads to more productivity, less stress and anxiety, better sleep, and a more robust social life.

 Making the bed should be a part of your morning routine, but test other things to see what feels right.
 Rather than checking your phone when you wake up, read a book for 10 minutes.
 At night, maybe doing light stretches for 5 minutes before bed puts you in a more relaxed mood.
 Even simply writing down something you want to accomplish tomorrow can work wonders when done consistently.

 While some home repairs are unavoidable, many can be prevented or reduced with regular maintenance work.
 Rather than saving everything for one long weekend, create a home maintenance checklist for each month of the year.
 It’ll keep you on track for more frequent tasks like changing your air filter, while reminding you to prep for seasonal to-dos like winterizing.

 LED light bulbs have a higher initial upfront cost than standard bulbs, but they’ll save you money over time.
 Per the Department of Energy, LED lights may last 25 times longer and use 75% less energy than a standard bulb.
 Lowering electricity use, carbon emissions, and your monthly energy bill?
 That’s a no-brainer.